 Both the National Park and beaches offer complete facilities that even include hotels.
 Public restrooms are available at each attraction, not merely at the gate of Alas Purwo.
-Professional park rangers standby on-site, and they can act as guides as well.
-The cost for each park ranger/guide is about Rp 75,000 to Rp 150,000 per day.
+Professional park rangers stand by on-site, and they can act as guides as well.
+The fee for a park ranger/guide is about Rp75.000 to Rp150.000 per day.

 How to Get To Alas Purwo National Park

 There are no public transportations yet.
 The only option now is to rent a car or motorcycle.
 The route from Banyuwangi: Banyuwangi – Rogojampi – Srono – Muncar – Pasar Anyar – Tegaldimo – Makadam – Rawabendo – Alas Purwo.